gurgeous/sinew/README.md

 #### 4.0.0 (unreleased)

-- Rewritten to use Sinew::Base and simpler DSL
+- Rewritten to use simpler DSL
+- Upgraded to httpdisk 0.5 to take advantage of the new encoding support

 #### 3.0.0 (May 2021)